 (I did spot a distinctly not-Austrian jellybean section in the candy booth.)

-Some booths and stands were inside a glasshouse, including a whole section devoted to raising money for charity.
-But most lined an outdoor route through the garden complex.
-The latter had a few Christmas decorations and lights to dispel the quiet gloom that settles over the plant world as the days draw in.
+Some booths and stands reside inside a glasshouse, including a whole section devoted to raising money for charity with handmade decorations, vintage goods and the like.
+But most line an outdoor route through the garden complex.

 The Christmas exhibition